doorfortyfour/TileWorldCreator/docs/GettingStarted.md

 The scene is still quite empty though.
 Let's instantiate some tiles.
 ![quickstart3](img/twcQuickStart3.gif)

-1. Add an instantiation layer of type `Tiles` to the instantiation stack.
+1. Add a build layer of type `Tiles` to the build layers stack.
 2. Name it: Island, for example
-3. We now have to assign a generation layer to it.
+3. We now have to assign a blueprint layer to it.
 Select the `Base` layer.
-4. Click on `Add Tiles Preset` and assign the cliffs tile preset located in `TileWorldCreator / Tiles / Cliffs`
+4. Click on `Add Tiles Preset` and assign the cliffs tile preset located in `TileWorldCreator / Tiles / Version 2 Tiles / CliffIsland`
-5. Click on `Execute all instantiation layers`
+5. Click on `Execute all build layers`
 6. Congratulations your map has been built!

 ![quickstart4](img/twcQuickStart4.gif)